 To be clear, the distinction between primary and secondary aging is not totally clear-cut—like much of human physiology, it’s… complicated.
 But understanding the general differences between these two categories (and how the aging process works in general) also underlines some of the agency we have over our own wellbeing.

-What’s Primary Aging?
+What Is Primary Aging?

-According to scientists, primary aging describes the biological factors that are largely beyond our control.
+According to scientists, the primary aging definition describes the biological factors that are largely beyond our control.
 It’s basically the notion that, like it or not, getting older is part of the natural life cycle—even the most fit among us can’t possibly live forever.

 Scientists associate age-related changes like vision, graying hair, and wrinkles as key examples of primary aging.
 (1) But while wrinkles, for example, are an inevitability for most of us, our lifestyle choices (hello, sun exposure) can also have an impact on how and when they appear.
 And that’s where secondary aging comes in.